Fitzgerald to AB: Can get tough without a top QB

 With Antonio Brown and the Pittsburgh Steelers almost certainly headed for divorce, the star wide receiver faces a future without quarterback Ben Roethlisberger.
 However, one future Hall of Famer cautioned Brown that the grass isn't always greener on the other side.

 Fitzgerald, the league's active leader in receiving yards (16,279) and touchdowns (116), knows not all quarterbacks are created equal.
-He's entering the 16th year of a career that has been spent entirely with the Cardinals, where he has caught at least one pass from 19 different QBs.
+He is entering the 16th year of a career that has been spent entirely with the Cardinals, where he has caught at least one pass from 19 different QBs.

 "I would've liked for me and Ben to be cool.
 You know what I mean?
 I thought we was cool.
 But when I think ...
 I've been to his house one time.
 He's been to my house one time.
 You know what I mean?"
 Brown told ESPN's Jeff Darlington of his relationship with Roethlisberger.
 "We don't work out in the offseason.
 You think that's winning?
 That's not winning.''